Streets and Squares

 Brest, 17th September Street Brest, 17th September Street

-The house at the northeastern corner is over 100 years old.
-Masherov Avenue is on the right
+The house at the northeastern corner of Masherov Avenue is about 100 years old.
+Some old buildings in the street saw WW2.

 Brest, 17th September Street

-The office of the local paper "Brestsky Kuryer" (Brest Courier).
-The picture was taken before 2010.
+The office of the former local paper "Brestsky Kuryer" (Brest Courier).
+The picture was taken in 2010 before the redevelopment.

 The western side of the street